wisorlab/zdb/README.md

 SQLite 3 for Matlab
 ==============

-This repository provides Matlab wrappers around the [exec](http://www.sqlite.org/c3ref/exec.html) function of SQLite 3's C API.
+This repository provides Matlab wrappers around some basic functions of SQLite 3's C API.
 This allows you to execute SQLite queries on an embedded database.

 SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
 SQLite is the most widely deployed SQL database engine in the world.
 The source code for SQLite is in the public domain.